 Although most students take between 2-3 years to complete the prerequisite courses, the math and science prerequisites must have been taken with the last five years for a student to be competitive in this area.

 • Although there is no minimum prerequisite GPA, it is preferred that applicants have a 2.50 or higher in their prerequisite and math/science prerequisite GPAs.

 • The average prerequisite GPA for the 2017 entering pharmacy class was 3.52.

 • The average math/science prerequisite GPA for the 2017 entering pharmacy class was 3.41.

 The Pharmacy College Admissions Test (PCAT) is a required exam for admission to UH College of Pharmacy.
 Students should take the PCAT during September of the year before they want to start pharmacy school or earlier and have PCAT send their scores directly to PharmCAS.

-For the 2018 application cycle: The January 2018 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
+UPDATE: For the 2018 application cycle, the February 2018 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 There is no minimum PCAT score, although a composite score of 50% or better is preferred.
-In addition, it is recommended that students score in the 75% or above range in each of the five areas of the PCAT: Writing, Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning.
+In addition, it is recommended that students score in the 60% or above range in the science subtests of the PCAT (i.e. Biological Processes, Chemical Processes, Quantitative Reasoning).
 The average composite PCAT score for the 2017 entering Pharm.D. class was 81%.

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
 PCAT scores more than three years old (taken prior to January 2015) will not be considered when making admissions decisions.